Samba* as a host¶

 smbpasswd -a clearlinuxuser

-Setup is complete and a Windows machine on the same network can access the
+The setup is now complete and a Windows machine on the same network can access

 Use the IP address of the Clear Linux OS machine for an easy access method.
 If the Clear Linux OS machine is behind an Active Directory domain controller or a DNS server, use the hostname of the Clear Linux OS machine.
 For other ways to access shares using a hostname instead of an IP address, see Chapter 7 of the Samba guide.